 Emergency grants for basic needs

 Almost every agency offers their local residents resources from the Community Services Block Grant Program.
 The exact services offered will vary by town and county in Colorado, and that also greatly depends on funding.
 Some of examples of what may be provided include resources for youth, children dental assistance program, homeless prevention, transportation for work or medical reasons, and much more.
 All of these programs provide services to working poor and low- income residents, and CSBG relies heavily on federal government grant monies received from the State.

 Veterans services are offered.
 They can assist residents, and their immediate family members, who served in the Armed Forces of the United States.
 Your local agency, working with the government, can help people obtain any and all VA or public benefits for which they may be eligible.

 Offices can often arrange assistance to veterans and dependents in filing for pensions, service connected disability, burial benefits, and support them on the enrollment in VA healthcare and education.
-Case managers will advocate on your behalf and assist you with the preparation, presentation and appeal (if needed) of your VA benefits.
+Case managers will advocate on your behalf and assist you with the preparation, presentation and appeal (if needed) of your VA benefit, including any rent assistance programs for veterans.
 If a center can’t help, they can usually offer referrals for other benefits or job training programs.